André Esteves: BTG Pactual

-BTG Pactual, bank in which André Esteves is chairman and senior partner, offers advisory services in merger transactions and acquisitions, equity, debt underwriting, asset management, wealth management, sales and trading, loans and financing (corporate lending) and fund management for clients including corporations, financial institutions, governments and high-net-worth people.
+BTG Pactual, where André Esteves serves as chairman and senior partner, is a Brazilian investment bank and asset management firm.
+The bank provides services including advisory services in merger transactions and acquisitions, equity, debt underwriting, asset management, wealth management, sales and trading, loans and financing (corporate lending) and fund management for clients including corporations, financial institutions, governments and high-net-worth people.

 Approximately 70% of the company is owned by its partners, fostering an alignment of long-term interests with its stakeholders.
 The bank is also active in proprietary investments (both class of net assets as of non-liquid assets).
 It is recognized as one of the leading investment banks in emerging markets, the largest independent investment bank and the largest asset manager in Brazil.